 - Lightweight by design

-- Intuitive API that consists of well-known file operations
+- Intuitive API consisting of well-known file operations

 - Supports atomic file uploads

-- Support for client-server communication using custom binary protocol as well as HTTP protocol
+- Supports client-server communication using the custom binary protocol as well as the HTTP protocol

 - Can be launched as a distributed file system cluster